Unclear Business Strategies Are Too Difficult to Execute

 How to Avoid Unclear Business Strategies

-1. Make the Strategy Ruthlessly Simple and Clear
+1. Make the Strategy Ruthlessly Simple

-2. Actively Involve Others
+2. Involve Others Early and Broadly

-3. Maintain Steady Two-way Communication
+3. Maintain Steady, Two-Way Communication

 4. Provide the Necessary Resources